SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 Setting Up the System for Monitoring
 ====================================

 SQream logs all executed statements and their execution details.
-Because this data in five second intervals, you can view it while a statement is executing, or historically.
+This data is logged in five second intervals, allowing you to view it both while a statement is executing, and historically.

 For more information about setting up your system for monitoring, see the following: